The Bankrate promise

 Many times, consumers with no credit history are new to the world of credit.
-They can find themselves in a Catch-22 scenario, says Jennifer Tescher, president and CEO of the Center for Financial Services Innovation in Chicago.
+They can find themselves in a Catch-22 scenario, says Jennifer Tescher, founder and CEO of the Financial Health Network in Chicago.

 If you primarily use cash and aren’t looking to borrow money right now, you may think this doesn’t apply to you.
 But what happens when the time comes to finance a car, take out a mortgage or rent an apartment?
 You need to have a credit score to back you up.

 Building credit from scratch may feel like an impossible task, but the good news is that it’s possible to do.
 If you have limited or no credit, here are five strategies you can follow to beef up your credit file.